pdpy-org/pdpy/docs/source/examples/holamundo.rst

 First, you import the necessary pdpy Classes (line 1)::

-  from pdpy import PdPy, Obj, Msg
+  from pdpy_lib import PdPy, Obj, Msg

 We will briefly go through these classes in this example.